Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Frequency of occurrence in Earth's shadow

 \section{Frequency of occurrence in Earth's shadow}

-\cite{villarroel2025aligned} have alleged there is a deficit of SPFs within the Earth's umbra, whose radius is roughly 8.5$^{\circ}$ at the altitude of geosynchronous orbits (GSO).
-This was reported as a $30-75\%$ reduction in the frequency of SPFs with respect to expectations, at levels of statistical significance ranging from 2.5$\sigma$ to 22$\sigma$.
-The significance was calculated using Poisson uncertainties, which are appropriate for Poisson point processes: i.e., it was assumed that the background population of SPFs is spatially uniform-random.
+\cite{villarroel2025aligned} have alleged there is a deficit of SPFs within the Earth's umbra, whose radius is roughly 8.5$^{\circ}$ at the altitude of geosynchronous orbits.
+This was reported as a $30-75\%$ reduction in the frequency of SPFs with respect to expectations, at levels of statistical significance ranging from $\sigma = 2.5$ to $\sigma = 22$.
+The significance was calculated using Poisson uncertainties, which are appropriate for Poisson point processes: i.e., it was assumed that the background population of SPFs is spatially uniform-random, which we showed is invalid for set $W$ in Section \ref{sec_spatial_dist}.
 The reported deficit of SPFs in the shadow was cited as evidence for the hypothesis that a significant fraction of SPFs represent objects reflecting sunlight in geosynchronous orbits.
-According to \cite{villarroel2025aligned}, such objects are expected to produce point-like glints rather than along-track streaks during the POSS1-E 50 minute exposures.
-As mentioned earlier, the study acknowledged the existence of invalid detections in the dataset $V$ (e.g., plate artifacts), but has assumed that these would exhibit a uniform-random distribution that is superposed on the true distribution of non-astronomical light sources.
+According to \cite{villarroel2025aligned}, such objects are expected to produce point-like glints (if sufficiently faceted and rotating fast enough) rather than along-track streaks during the POSS1-E $\sim$50 minute exposures.
+As mentioned earlier, the study acknowledged the existence of invalid detections in the dataset $V$ (e.g., plate artefacts), but has assumed that these would exhibit a uniform-random distribution that is superposed on the true distribution of non-astronomical light sources.
 In addition to the null statistical hypothesis just mentioned, this assumption is explicitly stated (e.g., see section 3 on ``Predictions and Expectations'' in \cite{villarroel2025aligned}: ``Plate defects, by contrast, are expected to be randomly shaped and distributed'').